 It's a measure that will leave scores of women, especially poor women, totally isolated in their pursuit of healthcare.

-Texas' new gun laws, which also went into effect this week, stand in sharp contrast to the state's restrictive abortion crackdown.
+Texas' new gun laws, which went into effect around the same time as SB8, stand in sharp contrast to the state's restrictive abortion crackdown.
 Now, any citizens who own firearms — presumably legally — can open carry in public, no permit or training required.

 "Just allowing almost anyone to carry a handgun in public, no questions asked, no background check or safety training, is really dangerous," Everytown for Gun Safety advisor Andrew Karwoski told CNN.